-Accountable Care Organizations (ACOs)-An ACO is a group of doctors and other health care providers who agree to work together with Medicare to give you more coordinated service and care.
+Accountable Care Organizations (ACOs)-An ACO is a group of doctors, hospitals, and other health care providers who agree to work together with Medicare to give you more coordinated service and care.

-If you have Original Medicare and your doctor has decided to participate in an ACO, you'll know when you visit the office.
-A poster with information about your doctor's participation in an ACO will be displayed.
-At your request, the doctor will also give you this information in writing or you may get a letter in the mail.
+If you have Original Medicare and your doctor has decided to participate in an ACO, you'll be notified.
+A poster with information about your doctor's participation in an ACO may be displayed at the office, or your doctor may give you this information in writing.